RogerBFPV/ZippyDecoder/doc/Software Setup.md

 ----------------------------------------------------------------------------
 ## Automated Install ZippyDecoder on a Raspberry Pi
 Once you've installed the Pi OS with the imager, you can run the command below which should automate steps 1-9 of the manual install.
- Note that the username on your Pi OS installation must be NuclearHazard.
+ Note that the username on your Pi OS installation must be NuclearQuads.
  It is also recommended to start out with imager settings to connect to your local wifi, which can help setup.
 ```
-curl -s https://rogerbfpv.github.io/ZippyDecoder/zdnhpisetup.sh | bash -s nuclearwifi
+curl -s https://rogerbfpv.github.io/ZippyDecoder/zdnqpisetup.sh | bash -s nuclearwifi
 ```
 The above does enable the local hotspot service.
 To disable the hotspot, do